saymedia/css-standards/README.md

 * **Module Component** — `.m-module-name--component` — Components are the child elements inside a self contained module.
 For example, `.m-story--copy` is the class name for the body text that is one part of the story module.

+* **Module Modifier** — We have two types of module modifiers: global and namespaced.

-* **Module Modifier** — `.mm-modifier-name` — This is used for small chainable changes to a module.
+	* **Global Modifiers** — `.mm-modifier-name` — This is used for small chainable changes to a module.
 It’s possible to combine multiple modifiers with a module.
+In general, these rules are pretty universal so they can be reused across different types of modules.
 An example is `.mm-has-svg`, a generic modifier we give to elements that contain svg.

+	 _Note: In the CMS, we call these **Helper** classes and use the prefix `.h-` to distinguish from scoped module modifiers.
+For example, `.h-uppercase` would change an element to all-caps._

+	* **Namespaced Modifiers** — `.mm-module-name--modifier-name` — Contain rules that create a style variation of a module.
+Since they wouldn’t be useful elsewhere, we name them based on the module they’re intended for.
+An example is `.mm-brand-engagement--inverted`, which affects the colors of the brand engagement module.

 * **Layout** — `.l-layout-name` — Layout classes are exclusively used to define the positioning an element in a predefined way, such as full-bleed or breakout.
 They can even handle absolutely positioned elements like a modal or toaster.
 Used to define things like margins, position, or floats, but probably not padding and definitely not “visual” styles like color, background, etc. A good example of this is the wrapper class `.l-full-width` which is used as a parent class on any page of any content type that is meant to expand to full width.